eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/README.md

 We are going to use OneGraph GraphQL server and urql GraphQL Client to build a real time chat application.

+## React/GraphQL Project 🎓
+After completing the course and absorbing all of this knowledge, the best way to solidify it is by using it!

+You can find a challenge written up for you to test your new GraphQL knowledge in the [Excercises folder](./exercises/README.md).
+We've given you a scenario for you to implement another feature that involves GraphQL subscriptions.

+You'll notice that there is a community solutions file within the [Excercises](./exercises/community-solutions.md) section.
+We encourage you to submit a PR and add your solution!

 ## Instructor 🎓

 [Ian Jones](https://egghead.io/instructors/ian-jones).
 Ian Jones is works for egghead writing Ruby on Rails and React.